Narukarudra09/therapy/README.md

 #### 6.3 *Usability*
 - The app should have an intuitive and user-friendly interface.
-- The design should be consistent across all platforms (iOS/Android).
+- The design should be consistent across all platforms (Android).
 - User onboarding should be easy, especially for non-tech-savvy users.

 #### 6.4 *Scalability*